jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 And the story is about to begin.
 Not in a foreign city, mythical world, or galaxy far far away.
 Right here and now, where ever you are on this Earth.
 We need to change our ruling philosophy to take advantage of digital tools.
 Only you can make it happen.

 A little about me first.
 I'm nobody special.
-In my youth I was a cleaner, drywaller, movie usher, and die-hard ideologue.
+In my youth I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
 After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
-Happily, because I learned far more about innovation on the frontline as a line worker, an account manager, a claims adjuster.
+However, I learned far more about innovation on the frontline as a line worker, an account manager, a claims adjuster.
+I was the co-worker you sometimes forget about because they just do their job.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
 All this taught me Techvolution.
-Watching friends struggle using, owning, maintaining, and working with the old tools of an old philosophy motivated me to write it down.
+Watching friends struggle using, owning, maintaining, and working with the old tools of an old philosophy motivated me to write it down for you.

 So that's a snapshot.
 But I'm not important.
 You are.
 Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.